by Michael Parker and Susan Parker

-The Playhouse at McConnellstown Opens 2018 Season with Comedy “Be My Baby”
+The Playhouse at McConnellstown Opens its 2019 Season with “Love, Lies, and the Doctor’s Dilemma”

 A white lie is a simple mistruth told to save face, but what happens when one little white lie leads to further deceit?
 Find out when “Love, Lies, and the Doctor’s Dilemma” opens at The Playhouse at McConnellstown on May 24th.